mxjp/gluon/docs/reference/testing.md

 	```

 ## Asynchronous Tests
-Almost all gluon APIs rely on the synchronous call stack.
+Almost all rvx APIs rely on the synchronous call stack.
 E.g. extracting values from the current [context](./context.md) will not work after awaiting something:

 ```jsx
 inject("foo", "bar", async () => {